kyhau/have-a-smile/README.md

 # Smile

-A lambda function get random message/image from
+Some simple scripts to get random message/image from
 1. [DevOps Reactions](http://devopsreactions.tumblr.com/)
 1. [Dilbert](https://dilbert.com)
 1. fortune | cowsay
 1. [xkcd](https://xkcd.com/)

-- Support deployment as AWS Lambda Function with CDK.
+- Support deployment as AWS Lambda Function with CDK for DevOps Reactions, Dilbert and xkcd.
 - Can be run separatedly as a Python function.

 ## Steps